dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ## Key Source: Determining What Needs to Be Computed
 The **key source** defines which entries **require computation**.
 * It is automatically determined by DataJoint.
-* It is formed as the join of all foreign key tables referenced in the table’s primary key.
+* It is formed as the join of all tables referenced by foreign keys in the table’s primary key.
 * Existing computed entries are excluded, ensuring only new computations are performed

 ### Example: Understanding Key Source